cmaxw/devchat-eleventy/src/adventures-in-dotnet/net-007-what-we-know-about-linq.md

 The panel considers why some programmers are turned off by LINQ.
 They suppose it is because of its foreign look and that it is not highly structured.
 Also, LINQ has a lot of syntactic sugar, doing a lot of stuff for you behind the scenes.
 The panel discusses ways LINQ simplifies workflow and shares tips for using LINQ to simply code.

 Programmers often complain that using LINQ to objects or LINQ to entities and chaining LINQ extensions is an improper use of LINQ.
 The panel explains how using LINQ this way makes the code cleaner and more readable.
-The panel compares the readability of LINQ statements to sequel statements.
+The panel compares the readability of LINQ statements to SQL statements.
 They explain why LINQ is easier to read and understand.

 The panel shares their tips and tricks for using LINQ statements and deferred executions.
 They discuss the possible use cases for using deferred executions.
 They also consider the downsides and gotchas to watch for when using deferred executions.